Main Street Children’s Museum

 Party like it’s your birthday at Main Street Children’s Museum!
 Birthday parties are available only on Sunday afternoons.

-September’s theme is “Shapes and Colors and numbers, Oh My!”
+November’s theme is “Happy Harvest!”
 Wee Wednesday will take place at 9:30 a.m.
-This week we will be reading “Mouse Paint“ with a colorful mouse craft.
+This week we will be reading “Fall Animal Fun“ with a deer craft.

 Letter of the Week